karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 There is no noticeable knowledge gap.

 In human pair programming, a gap often can push us out of our comfort zone.
-With AI, that gap often feels absent because we know we are interacting with a machine, not another human, and therefore do not experience social comparison.
+With AI, that knowledge gap often feels absent because we should know we are interacting with a machine, not another human, and therefore do not experience social comparison.
 AI tools typically challenge ideas only when explicitly asked, and they are generally less critical of our decisions.
 They do not hold genuine opinions, values, or a personality in the way real people do.
 While certain values and behaviors can be partially simulated through configuration and prompting, this remains fundamentally different from engaging with a human collaborator who brings their own perspective, convictions, and lived experience into the discussion.